amsul/pickadate.js/CONTRIBUTING.md

 <a name="features"></a>
 ## Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with in the scope and aims of this project.
+But take a moment to find out whether your idea fits within the scope and aims of this project.
 It’s up to *you* to make a strong case to the merits of this feature.
 Please provide as much detail and context as possible.